jmjos/jmjos.github.io/index.markdown

 title: " "
 ---

-# We remove the adoption barrier for sustainable AI comupting.
+# We remove the adoption barrier for sustainable AI computing.

-RooflineAI provides a versatile Software Development Kit for AI computing on device.
-We revolutionize the deployment for AI models to edge chips, making a seamless transition to power-efficient systems possible.
+RooflineAI provides a versatile Software Development Kit for AI computing on a device.
+We revolutionize the deployment of AI models to edge chips, making a seamless transition to power-efficient systems possible.

 # Locations
 RooflineAI is located at the heart of Europe in Cologne and Aachen, Germany.
-We are remote friendly.
+We are remote-friendly.

 # Linkedin
 [Get in touch!](https://www.linkedin.com/company/rooflineai/)